veertuinc/anka-docs/plugins-and-integrations/controller-+-registry/github-actions.md

   - /ci-plugins-and-integrations/controller-+-registry/github-actions
 ---

+If you want to hide the VM up/down steps from your workflow YAML, use [Anklet](https://github.com/veertuinc/anklet).
+Anklet is an external orchestrator that starts on-demand, ephemeral Anka macOS VMs for GitHub Actions without those steps in the workflow.

 The [Anka Actions](https://github.com/veertuinc/anka-actions) monorepo provides GitHub Actions for orchestrating ephemeral, self-hosted runners on Anka Build Cloud.
 Each action lives in its own subfolder and is referenced by path.
 You can also find them on the [GitHub Marketplace](https://github.com/marketplace/actions/anka-actions).

 | Action | Path | Description |